 Full Description

-Learn the skills required to be a successful chef, cook or culinary manager from highly experienced industry professionals in our two-year Culinary Management diploma program.
-In addition, our special-focus culinary management courses will teach you about emerging culinary trends such as local sustainable foods, nutrition and international influences.
-You will develop the people skills you’ll need to build a successful career in the culinary industry and the leadership skills you’ll need to run a business.
-To top it all off, you’ll also complete a unique industry externship program, which will give you a chance to work with experienced chefs and industry leaders.
+Through demonstrations, hands-on cooking labs, lectures and experiential learning, you will gain the skills to launch a career as a chef, cook or culinary manager with the two-year Culinary Management (H100) diploma program.
+Students learn about emerging culinary trends and movements such as local and sustainable foods, nutrition, and international cuisine influences.
+You will also develop the people skills needed to build a successful career in the culinary industry and the leadership skills required to run a business.
+A work-integrated learning experience will give you an opportunity to work with professional chefs and industry leaders.

 Program Schedule